vandanal187/1/Time.md

 # Tone.Time

-Tone.Time is a representation of time which all time-related methods accept.
+Tone.Time is a representation of time.
+All methods which take time as an argument also take Tone.Time.
 Below are some examples of the various forms Tone.Time can take.

 ### Numbers